 Points for graded components may not be made up.
 All assignments are due before the start time of class on the due date.
 There is a three-day [3] grace period on each graded component, up to a maximum of three [3] times-no questions asked, but you need to request that grace period each time before the deadline.
-Additional grace periods may be given but you must meet with me to discuss the situation and to set a schedule for completion of further work.
-If you anticipate a problem meeting a deadline [e.g., health issue], you can also contact me by email to request an extension.
+Additional grace periods may be given, but you must meet with me to discuss the situation and to set a schedule for completion of further work.
+If you anticipate a problem meeting a deadline because of a health issue, you can also contact me by email to request an Academic Concession extension https://okanagan.calendar.ubc.ca/campus-wide-policies-and-regulations/academic-concession.
 Late assignments without a grace period or an extension will receive a grade of zero.